inferno986return/python-pcep/Module2.md

 In summary, division `/` always outputs a **float** and both floor division `//` and modulo `%` always output an **integer**.

 If it's easier, you could refer to them as *float division* and *integer division* respectively.
-Ceiling division is the opposite of floor division, but there's no built-in operator for it and it is outside the scope of the PCEP.
+Ceiling division is the opposite of floor division, but there's no built-in operator for it and instead there is a function avilable in the built-in `math` library, but this is outside the scope of the PCEP.

 It may also be outside the scope of the PCEP, but you may as well know the terminology: dividend / divisor = quotient